CarlosTheran/NautilusTutorial/installing kubectl/windows-users.md

-The following information provides some detailed information about Kubernetes installation for Windowns users.
+The following information provides some detailed about Kubernetes installation for Windowns users.

 1. Open a Command Prompt window and downloading kubernetes version *v1.22.0*